ID-Patch: Robust ID Association for Group Photo Personalization: Experiments

 \textbf{Dataset.} Our training set consists of 17 million single-person and 1.95 million multi-person images.
 These images are obtained from purchased data and publicly available sources.
 For evaluation, we utilize two specialized datasets: 1) \textit{Style Dataset} comprises 40 styles with pose and text prompt definitions, ranging from one to eight faces.
 2) \textit{Identity Dataset} includes 600 unique identities representing a variety of races and genders.
 Each style is paired with 20 randomly sampled unique identity combinations for quantitative evaluation.

 \textbf{Baselines.} Our analysis includes two state-of-the-art multi-ID generation methods as baselines: 1) \textbf{OMG}~\cite{kong2024omg}: This method incorporates multiple identity features into separate segmented regions through latent stitching.
 It can be paired with a single ID injection method InstantID~\cite{wang2024instantid} for multi-ID generation.
 2) \textbf{InstantFamily}~\cite{kim2024instantfamily}: This approach employs coarse attention masks within cross-attention layers, a mandatory process that ensures distinct identity features are injected into different image instances effectively.
+Because there is no official publicly available code for InstantFamily~\cite{kim2024instantfamily}, for fairness, we implemented it based on the SDXL base model~\cite{podellsdxl}, and trained it using the same training data as our model.

 \textbf{Evaluation Metrics.} We evaluate the methods in a pose-conditioned setting, because pose is a requirement of InstantFamily, and without pose condition, OMG is not able to generate faces at specified locations for its first stage.
 Besides, pose condition makes the head size consistent, which is easier for resemblance evaluation and reduces the impact of head sizes on generation quality.
 For comprehensive evaluation, we consider four critical dimensions: 1) \underline{Identity} resemblance: we measure the identity resemblance by calculating the cosine similarity (CosSim) between the facial features of faces in the generated images and the reference faces.
 For fairness, we use FaceNet \cite{schroff2015facenet}, a face model different from the ArcFace model used for training.
 2) \underline{Association} accuracy: we assess the accuracy of identity-position association in generated images by ensuring that the generated faces are most similar to their assigned counterparts, compared to all other input faces used in the generation process.
 In other words, we calculate the similarity between the $i$-th generated face and the $j$-th input face.
 Let $s(i) = \arg \max_{0 \leq j \leq N-1} \text{CosSim}(\Tilde{f}_{i}^{\text{\text{gen}}}, \Tilde{f}_j) $ be the face index among all input faces that is most similar to the $i$-th generated face, where $\Tilde{f}_{i}^{\text{gen}}$, $\Tilde{f}_j$ denote the FaceNet features of the $i$-th generated face and the $j$-th input face respectively, and $N$ is the number of faces in this image.
 When $s(i)=i$, the $i$-th generated face has the correct association.
 The identity-position association accuracy is defined as: